swc-project/jest/README.md

 }
 ```

-It will load swc configuration from `.swcrc` in default.
-You also can custom it:
+It will load the SWC configuration from `.swcrc` by default.
+You also can customize it:

 ```js
 const fs = require('fs')